jm-/casint/README.md

 If using Windows, it's sufficient to download a runtime binary from https://www.libsdl.org/download-2.0.php

 Drop the appropriate DLL in lib/32 or lib/64.
+Might need to create these directories.

 4. Run it!
 ```